Details

 Advanced Biosignal Analysis (second trimester, 5 ECTS)

-Subject of this course is nonlinear analysis of biomedical signals.
-In the theory sessions we will learn about different advanced signal analysis approaches such as nonlinear predictability measures and Monte Carlo simulations designed for null hypothesis testing.
-As an example of biomedical signals, we will study why and how the electroencephalogram (EEG) is recorded from inside the brain of epilepsy patients.
-This will be complemented by the joined discussion of recent scientific literature in the format of journal clubs.
-In computer laboratory sessions the students will implement the signal analysis algorithms introduced in the theory sessions.
-Furthermore, students will study in detail EEG recordings provided by our clinical partners.
+The subject of this course is advanced analysis of biomedical signals.
+In the theory sessions, we will learn about different advanced multidimensional analysis approaches like Multivariate ANOVA and Statistical Parametric Maps.
+Some nonlinear technique for the study of signal synchronization, based on Hilbert transform, will also be presented.
+As an example of biomedical signals, we will study why and how human movement is recorded in healthy and pathological subjects.
+In computer laboratory sessions, the students will implement the signal analysis algorithms introduced in the theory sessions.
+Furthermore, students will study in detail movement signals recorded in the motion capture laboratory of our university.
 Finally, they will apply their signal analysis algorithms to these recordings and present their results in a session of oral presentations.
 See detailed study plan.

 Computational Therapies (second trimester, 5 ECTS)